Meet Your Instructors

 One of the coolest things about pole dancing is its versatility.
 Each person who takes it up brings to it their own unique style, experience, talents and interests.
 Pole enthusiasts draw their inspiration from many sources.
 The influences of ballet, gymnastics, figure skating, volleyball, belly dancing, martial arts, hip hop, and circus arts (to name a few) are evident in many pole moves and styles.

-Erotic Pole Dancing focuses heavily on fluidity, sensuality, & hyper-feminine movements.
+Exotic Pole Dancing focuses heavily on fluidity, sensuality, & hyper-feminine movements.
 Sinuous serpentines seamlessly transition into slow, deliberate hip movements, creating curvy silhouettes periodically interrupted by attention demanding heel clacks.
 The moves range from flirty & coy to fierce and assertive, slow & graceful to suggestive & raunchy.

-Erotic pole dancing helps build strength, flexibility, improves coordination and increases body awareness.
+Exotic pole dancing helps build strength, flexibility, improves coordination and increases body awareness.
 In order to confidently linger in the overt sensuality inherent in many of erotic pole dance moves, students must overcome self-consciousness and connect with their sensual selves.
-As students discover the strength and the power in this form of expression & begin to challenge their preconceived notions about femininity, sexuality, and vulnerability, they also begin to experience the most profound benefits Erotic Pole Dancing has to offer-- increased self-confidence, self-acceptance, and a healthier body image.
+As students discover the strength and the power in this form of expression & begin to challenge their preconceived notions about femininity, sexuality, and vulnerability, they also begin to experience the most profound benefits Exotic Pole Dancing has to offer-- increased self-confidence, self-acceptance, and a healthier body image.
 This is true for all students, regardless of gender identity.

-Erotic pole dance students are welcome (encouraged) to wear “stripper heels” as many of the moves make use of them with clacks, pivots, slides, kips and leggy silhouettes.
+Exotic pole dance students are welcome (encouraged) to wear “stripper heels” as many of the moves make use of them with clacks, pivots, slides, kips and leggy silhouettes.
 However, your safety and comfort are paramount, and we will always offer modifications and alternate moves for those who choose to forgo the heels, opting to dance barefoot instead.
 For more info on what to wear to your erotic pole dance class, click on the link below...

 Before